-Figure 5: The cosine zenith angle-energy matrix for the probability of an event surviving the veto has been calculated for both D-Egg and PDOM.
-The ratio of these two matrices is shown on the left side, where the blue colors indicate a lower survival probability if the detector was equipped with D-Egg sensors and the red colors if it was equipped with PDOM sensors respectively.
-The zenith integrated energy dependence of the survival probability is shown on the right. example illustrates the likelihood space for a single module, placed in the middle of the individual figures.
-A muon track crosses the plane of the figure orthogonal in FIXME distance, and 1σ likelihood contours are indicated.
+Since the increase in reconstruction performance for the D-Egg seems to be attributed mostly due to the fact that it has a larger total photocathode area, as it is shown in figure 4, we investigate the SPLINE-RECO reconstruction.
+Developed for IceCube, it is not optimized for segmented sensors, and thus it does not exploit their full potential.
+This can be seen in figure 5.
+This simple example illustrates the likelihood space for a single module, placed in the middle of the individual figures.
+A muon track crosses the plane of the figure orthogonal in 120 m distance with an expectation of 20 photoelectrons, and $1\sigma$ likelihood contours are indicated.
 The current used likelihood is shown with the red color.
 As it can be seen, it is rather agnostic to the direction of the individual PMT and imposes only very small constraints on the likelihood contour.
 As a reason, we suspect the importance of the late photons in the arrival time distribution, which are not well considered in the current approach, as it focuses on the unscattered photons from the Cherenkov cone of the track.
 However if their timing is considered, these late, scattered photons can contribute significantly to constraining the likelihood, as it is illustrated in the example.
 The IceCube-Gen2 collaboration is currently working on a reconstruction implementing this approach, yet it is not production ready at the time of this work.